vuestorefront/vue-storefront/docs/content/cookbook/handling-custom-occ-endpoint.md

 # Handling custom OCC endpoints

-It is a common task to add support for a custom (non-standard) SAP OCC API endpoint not covered by the Alokai intergration.
+It is a common task to add support for a custom (non-standard) SAP OCC API endpoint not covered by the Alokai integration.
 This guide will show you how can do it using Alokai.

 ## Prerequisites